mje-nz/implectus/Readme.md

 * Jupyter notebook server extension.

 To do:
+* Don't create file when no cells are tagged
 * Generate `__init__.py`
 * Fill in `__all__`
 * Handle code dir inside source dir